Just Got Engaged? 9 of the First Steps To Planning a Wedding You Will Love

 Learn more

 Hi there!
-Welcome to the CBP blog, a place to share wedding beauty, our lives, travels, and plenty of tips.
+Welcome to the blog, a place to share wedding beauty, engagement inspiration, and plenty of tips.
 I'm glad you're here and I hope you'll stick around!

 Hi, I'm courtney.